-The stringency required reproducibility to ensure the Immunohistochemistry testing is paramount.
+The stringency required to ensure the reproducibility of all Immunohistochemistry testing is paramount.
 No antibodies should be used on patients until after documented validation is completed.

 The Immunohistochemistry Laboratory has become involved in peer assessment programs.
 This has had a positive impact on the service.